-With reference to writers including Anna Jameson, Charles Kingsley, Elizabeth Charles, Theodore Parker, Harriet Beecher Stowe, Mary Baker Eddy and authors of literary utopias, this book shows the extent of maternal theology in Victorian thought, and its cultural roots.
-The book reveals a new way in which Victorian writers creatively negotiations between religious tradition and modernity.
+With reference also to writers including Charlotte Brontë, Anna Jameson, Charles Kingsley, Elizabeth Charles, Theodore Parker, Harriet Beecher Stowe, Mary Baker Eddy and authors of literary utopias, this book shows the extent of maternal theology in Victorian thought and explores its cultural roots.
+The book reveals a new way in which Victorian writers creatively negotiated between religious tradition and modernity.

 "This excellent new book by Rebecca Styler shows us what is at stake when we look to gendered language to think about God.
 Exploring work by a series of authors who connected the idea of God with motherhood, Styler reveals the capacity of literature to do theology and change the way we think about the world.
 The Maternal Image of God in Victorian Literature makes a compelling intervention in our understanding of religion and literature."

 -- Mark Knight, Professor in Literature, Religion, and Victorian Studies, Lancaster University